zimeg/.DOTFILES/README.md

 ### git

-version controlled configs for a version control system can be setup with the `git.sh setup` script.
+version controlled configs for a version control system. [additional setup is required][ssh].

 ### neovim